TIY-1511/rails/README.md

 Instructor
 * Questionable
-  * A questions and answers website
+  * a questions and answers website
-  * Similar to stack overflow or quora
+  * similar to stack overflow or quora

 Class
 *  Explore